forcedotcom/devops-center-feedback/KNOWNISSUES.md

 ### Workaround
 None.
 However, you can install DevOps Center in another supported org edition, such as Developer Edition.
 We plan to fix this issue in a near-future release.

-## "Internal Server Error" when opening DevOps Center
+## "Sorry to Interrupt: An internal server error has occurred" when opening DevOps Center

 ### Issue
-Can't open DevOps Center due to an internal server error.
 Right now, DevOps Center isn't compatible with Lightning Web Security.
 We plan to fix this issue in a near-future release.

 ### Workaround
 Disable Lightning Web Security.